TamerKaratekin/healthcare/README.md

 # healthcare AI PM ML repo
-This repo contains various healthcare PM & ML projects that I experimented and learned with.
+This repo contains various healthcare PM&ML projects that I experimented and learned with.

 1. FHIR Interoperability Dashboard	"the data standards (HL7/FHIR) that connect hospitals"